AI's suggestion - looks good, right?

 The Bottom Line

-Two tools.
+One command.
 One standard (MCP).
 Zero integration headaches.

 Your AI agents deserve better than outdated Stack Overflow posts.
 This is how you give it to them.